brenapp/glitt/README.md

 # Glitt

 `glitt` is a small editor for standard git workflows that makes it easier to use Git from the terminal.
-We currently provide an interactive rebase editor.
-When you configure glitt as your git editor, you can configure a fallback.
+Instead of being a git TUI first, glitt aims to augment your existing CLI usage by providing dedicated editors for specific git operations to make them easier to complete from your terminal.

+## Supported Editors

+- Rebase Editor

 ## Install